mralexhay/mralexhay.github.io/_drafts/toolbox-learnings-and-earnings copy.md

 ---
 layout: post
 title: Toolbox Pro - Learnings & Earnings
-description: A quick look at some of the numbers 12 months on from releasing my first app.
+description: A quick look at some of the numbers a year on on from releasing my first app.
 category: toolbox pro
-summary:  A quick look at some of the numbers 12 months on from releasing my first app.
+summary:  A quick look at some of the numbers a year on from releasing my first app.
 ---